Social Skills Training Group for Children

 Times: Friday afternoons 15:30 to 17:00 (90 mins) Please note: parents will be expected to attend a 30 min session with one of the facilitators during each group session (from 16:30 to 17:00) to inform you of the skills learnt during that session and to assist you in supporting your child in implementing their new skills at home.

-Medicare: Children with a valid Mental Health Treatment Plan (MHTP) from their GP are eligible for a rebate of $128.40 for the initial intake session and $32.60 for each of the group therapy sessions.
+Medicare: Children with a valid Mental Health Treatment Plan (MHTP) from their GP are eligible for a rebate of $87.45 for the initial intake and feedback sessions and $32.60 for each of the group therapy sessions.

 Private Health Insurance Rebates: If you have ‘extras’ private health insurance, you may be eligible to claim rebates for psychological sessions.
 Each insurance company is different, and rebates depend on extras cover schemes which can change over time, therefore we recommend that you check with your insurer about rebate amounts.